Click to start searching

 If your group decides not to incorporate, it should:

 • Review its decision from time to time.
-Your group should review its decision to stay unincorporated at least every year and whenever there is a significant change in its activities ― for example, if it employs a paid staff member, receives a large grant, wants to lease property, or grows and wants to take on further activities or seek funding.
+Your group should review its decision to stay unincorporated at least every year and whenever there is a significant change in its activities - for example, if it employs a paid staff member, receives a large grant, wants to lease property, expands or wants to take on further activities, or seek funding.

 • Be aware of the disadvantages of remaining unincorporated.
 If your group chooses to stay unincorporated, it will not be recognised as a ‘legal entity’ and will not have the benefits of limited liability and perpetual succession.